ratm23/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+The project was created on 2020/04/02

 ### Project Title
-Replace the Project Title
+This project is Bikeshare app

 ### Description
 Describe what your project is about and what it does